nicholas-johnson/nicholasjohnson.com/src/pages/ruby-course/extend-and-include.md

 layout: ../../layouts/Course.astro
 ---

-%h1 Extend vs. Include
+# Extend vs. Include

-%p Include and Extend allow us to take methods from a module and add them to an object.
+Include and Extend allow us to take methods from a module and add them to an object.
 They work slightly differently from each other though.
 Let's take a look...

-%h2 Extend adds methods directly to an object
+## Extend adds methods directly to an object

-%p Extend adds methods to an object.
+Extend adds methods to an object.
 It extends that object by adding new features to it.

 ```js
     class Hamster